TheDoctor200/Base64Tools/README.md

 # Base64Tools
 ## Overview

-**Base64Tools** is a powerful and easy-to-use tool designed to be [fancy].
-It is designed to [encode and decode texts in Asci and UTF-8].
+**Base64Tools** is a powerful and easy-to-use tool designed to be fancy.
+It is designed to encode and decode texts in Asci and UTF-8.

 ## Features
 -Auto App Update